-Serve the fried zucchini while they are still hot, put a handful of zucchini slices on a tray, put a few pieces of cheese and a bowl of garlic dip and make yourself comfortable in front of the TV.
+Serve the battered zucchini while they are still hot; put a handful of zucchini slices on a tray, put a few pieces of cheese and a bowl of garlic dip and make yourself comfortable in front of the TV.
 Delicious!

 If you liked my battered fried zucchini recipe, you could try other appetizers such as: